 Rheumatoid factor test

 A rheumatoid factor (RF) test may also help doctors decide which of the two conditions is present.
 RF proteins are found in people with RA, while people with PsA typically do not have the protein.
-The absence of RF, known as seronegative RA, is recognized in 20-30 percent of people with classical clinical RA.
+The absence of RF, known as seronegative RA, is recognized in

 Doctors may use imaging tests like X-rays or magnetic resonance imaging (MRI) to see if there is any damage to bones, joints, or internal organs.